Patient advocates for the Academy

 These perspectives are not often addressed by researchers and clinicians, who naturally focus more on the scientific evidence, research methods, and value for money.

-As a patient advocate member of an Academy Working Group, you will:
+Patient advocate members of an Academy Working Group:

 - attend Academy Working Group meetings (including teleconferences), usually three per year, in London or near Bath (at the charity’s offices)